xbili/tembusu-orientation/README.md

 1. [Primer HTML/CSS Style Guide](http://primercss.io/guidelines/#css)
 2. [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript/tree/master/es5)

 Please use only ES5 JavaScript, and set your editor to **FOUR SPACES, no hard tabs**.
+(This is the only difference from the style guides)

 ## Git Workflow